Last Updated on April 9, 2021 by Travels with Kids

-How To Get To/From Uluru
+Other Ways To Get To Uluru

 If you drive from Alice Springs (like we did) it is entirely accessible via sealed roads, and you only need a 2WD to do this!
-Keeping in mind that if you do hire a 2wd don’t try to take it off road!
+Keeping in mind that if you do hire a 2wd don’t try to take it off-road!

 - Western Australian’s could take the Great Central Road that heads out from Laverton but you would need to have some bush experience plus have a well-equipped 4wd.
 The Great Central Road is a mostly unsealed Australian outback highway that runs 1126 km from Laverton, Western Australia to Yulara, Northern Territory (near Uluru/Ayers Rock)